-"Who is the person who desires life and loves days that he may see the good?
+"Who is the person who desires life and loves days that they may see the good?
 Guard your tongue from evil and your lips from speaking deceit.
 Depart from evil, and do good; Seek peace, and pursue it."
 (Psalm 34:12-14).

 There are 31 commandments that relate to Lashon Hara (negative speech against another person) in the Torah.
 Two parts particularly call on people to refrain from verbal harassment.
-"You shall not go up and down as a talebearer among thy people" (Leviticus 19:16).
+"You shall not go up and down as a talebearer among your people" (Leviticus 19:16).
 "You shall not wrong one another."
 (Leviticus 25:17).

 It is clear throughout all Jewish texts and traditions that harassment and tale bearing is seen as evil and something to be spurned.
 On Yom Kippur we are called upon to examine our relationship with other people and we are specifically challenged to consider whether we have treated those around us poorly.
 Judaism also gives us some direction in how we are to handle harassment.
-The general approach should be as it says in the Amidah, "To those that curse me let my soul be silent".
-In other words we are not to respond or to harass the person in return.